Integrate layers using one or multiple integration method(s)

 This unconventional way of calling methods presents a few advantages:

-With a single call to DoIntegrate
+With a single call to DoIntegrate, you can perform multiple

 integrations at once, while preserving the flexibility of an individual